I wanted to write a post about my Great-Grandfather, Lewis Milton.

 “1912.
 MILTON, LEWIS.
 Edea, Cameroons, West Africa.”

 Lewis was not alone at R. & W. King in Edea.
-Granny told me that he and a friend ran the trading station in his later trips to Cameroon.
-And there is an entry for one Duncan McCallum (nicknamed ‘Mac’) who was also working for R. & W. King in Edea at the time.
+Granny told me that he and a friend ran the trading station, and maintained trading whilst the other was back home on leave.
+There is an entry for one Duncan McCallum (nicknamed ‘Mac’) who was also working for R. & W. King in Edea at the time.
 Mac writes to Lewis in postcards and (I think) is shown in pictures, later in this post.

 Tying Mac back into the family history handed down to me is easy – his father was Charles Whitton McCallum, known by his stage name of Charles Coborn, who became famous for his 1892 song, ‘The Man Who Broke the Bank at Monte Carlo’.
 My great-uncle John (Lewis’ son) thought that his fathers partner in Edea was actually the son of the ‘man who broke the bank at Monte Carlo’, but it turns out he was just the son of the man who sang the song!
 But it is confirmation that I have identified the correct person.